ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Create a State Synchronization and Advancement Predicate from one BPI system.
 2. Update the State Synchronization and Advancement Predicate from another BPI system.
-3. Launch an IVSM (Interoperable Verification Smart Master) from one of the BPI systems.
+3. Launch an IVSM from one of the BPI systems.
 4. Remove the IVSM from the system where it was launched.
 5. Commit the State in one of the BPI systems.
 6. Invite Participants to the BPI Interoperability Process from one of the BPI systems.